There are a lot of factors to consider when setting up your first chicken coop.

 Remember that trees can break during storms, potentially destroying your coop and run and injuring your birds.
 For this reason, avoid placing your coops under old or deceased trees.

-6. Allow enough foraging areas
+7. Allow enough foraging areas

 Hens love foraging, and no matter how much you feed them, they will get out to explore and find a meal.
 The best location for a chicken coop should offer enough natural foraging areas to keep your birds entertained, exercising, and well-fed.
 The chicken coop size calculator can help with planning.

 Thankfully, flourishing foraging areas is very easy in rural and suburban settings, where people are more likely to nurture birds.